"

 2. Bach, “Crucifixus,” Mass in B Minor, BWV 232

-In Chapter 1, we learned about articulation marks: symbols that tell musicians how to perform specific notes.
-In Chapter 2, we learned about dynamics: symbols that tell musicians at what volume (how soft or how loud) to perform specific sections.
-Since Chapter 3 is about meter and rhythm, this final section will focus on tempo, the speed at which music is performed.
-Tempo markings tell the musician how fast or slow to perform.
-There are three ways to convey the desired speed:
+In Chapter 1, we explored articulation marks: symbols that instruct musicians on how to perform specific notes.
+In Chapter 2, we examined dynamics: symbols that indicate the volume—how soft or loud—to perform particular sections.
+Since Chapter 3 focuses on meter and rhythm, this final part will concentrate on tempo, which is the speed at which music is performed.
+Tempo markings specify how fast or slow to perform.
+There are three ways to indicate the intended speed.

-• General tempo marking: Often an Italian term (e.g., allegro) that give us a general sense of how fast or slow to perform.
+• General tempo marking: Usually an Italian term (for example, allegro) that indicates how fast or slow to perform.

 • Specific tempo marking: Beats per minute and/or metronome mark that tells us exactly how fast or slow to perform.